Simon1037/flex-header-exercise-10-response/README.md

+# Here is my response to this assignment

+In this assignment I have not edited the HTML file.
+I've only edited the CSS file, in the CSS file you will be able to see the changes made to it, there will be comments with the changes.

-# Another common header style
+## Another common header style - Here start the assignment

 We're starting to sneak in a little more CSS that you haven't seen yet.
 Don't worry about this for now; we just want things to look a little bit prettier, and this CSS will not interfere with your task.